PiotrG25/PpcNiSnrettepNgised/README.md

 # Creational Design Patterns
 ## Singleton
-In two versions one with a pointer as a static class field PointerSingleton and the other with static local instance variable, the MeyersSingleton.
+In two versions one with a unique_ptr as a static class field PointerSingleton and the other with static local instance variable, the MeyersSingleton.

 Since C++11 local static variables are initialized in a thread safe way,